pellcorp/creality-wiki/docs/klicky.md

 ## Where can I get help?

+!!! warning

+    Getting the klicky setup correctly takes time and patience to ensure you do not damage your printer or the klicky, also when doing operations liking homing and bed meshes and the like you should never leave your printer unattended in case docking or attaching fails for some reason.

 Come on over to the pellcorp discord server, here is the invite, the `#simple-af-support` channel has been setup for anyone wanting support for klicky.

 [![invite](assets/images/invite.png '#simple-af-support')](https://discord.gg/2uGDzyJ3WX)